jsseidel/draftman2/Draftman2 Tutorial/keeper/projectorganization-20191204_133822.md

 Here's another way of organizing your projects.

- Start by unchecking both the 'Include file titles'  and 'Include folder titles' in Preferences.
+ Start by unchecking both the *Include file titles*  and *Include folder titles* in Preferences.
 Then,

 1. Add a new file where appropriate to your project and give it a name.
 Edit the file and paste in your lyrics and chapter heading.
-2. Right-click on the new file and select 'Add file...'
+2. Right-click on the new file and select *Add file...*
 3. Add your scene heading (if any) and edit your scene file.
 4. Compile.